ErkkaKorpi/tag-finder/README.md

 - ``--file`` argument can be used to write search results to ```results.json``` file in the current working directory

-- ``--profile`` argument can be used to get search results from different profiles configured to ```.aws/credentials```, if no argument is passed, the default profile is used.
+- ``--profile`` argument can be used to get search results from different profiles configured to ```.aws/credentials```, if no argument is passed, Tag-Finder will try to load credentials from environment variables.
 Tag-Finder depends on finding aws credentials from aforementioned path

 ## Requirements